India Reconsidering Rs 2 Lakh Crore 5th Generation Fighter Jet Programme With Russia

 India and Russia had signed an inter-governmental agreement for the mega project in 2007, vowing to take the military ties between the two strategic partners to the next level.
 However, the project has been stuck for the last 11 years as there have been serious differences between the two sides on sharing cost of developing the jet, technologies to be used in it and number of aircraft to be produced.

-The sources said the cost of the project has been estimated at around $30 billion or Rs 2 lakh crore.
+The sources said the cost of the project has been estimated at around USD 30 billion or Rs 2 lakh crore.

 "Our position on various aspect of the project, including the cost component, has been conveyed to the Russian side and there has been no resolution to the issues yet," a top official involved in the negotiations with the Russia over the project said.